jiz148/personal-page/docs/stories.md

 * In [blog/article_detail.html](../blog/templates/blog/article_detail.html), display details of the article
 * Should include title, text, picture on the side
 * Should display created_at, updated_at, category
-* Should have choice of adding and removing to favorites by a star button
+* Should have choice of adding and removing to favorites
 * Should have choice of updating and deleting for the owners
 * Each Should have form for comments (should only display after user login)
+* Should have choice to delete comments

 #### Create Article Form Template